Skip to main content

 More information

-• React Query Builder version 8 would have been a small patch release to version 7 if not for the Chakra UI breaking changes.
+• Version 8 would have been a patch release if not for Chakra UI's breaking changes

 Previous migration instructions: v5 to v6 / v4 to v5 / v3 to v4.